 Where to eat in Liverpool with teenagers

-Liverpool is one of the best family city breaks in England and one of the best places to vacation with teenagers.
-There are so many things to consider when you are planning your family vacation to England.
+Liverpool is one of England’s best family city breaks and places to vacation with teenagers.
+There are many things to consider when planning your family vacation to England.
 Here is a list of some of the most frequently asked questions about the city to help you make your family vacation to Liverpool easy and hassle-free.

 What is the legal drinking age in England?

-The legal age to buy alcohol in England is 18, but it is LEGAL to buy a child aged between 16-18 beer, wine or cider if they are eating a table meal at licensed premises.
+The legal age to buy alcohol in England is 18, but it is LEGAL to buy a child aged between 16 and 18 beer, wine or cider if they are eating a table meal at licensed premises.